jokester/ts-commonutil/README.md

 ## How to Use

 1. Add this repository as a git submodule
-1. `exclude` this submodule `exclude` in `tsconfig.json`
+2. Copy or symlink required files to anywhere appropriate
-    - example: `"exclude": [ "node_modules", "lib-ts/common" ]`
+    - if the submodule causes compile error, try set `"exclude": [ "node_modules", "lib-ts/common" ]` in `tsconfig.json`
-    - This prevent unused dependencies from causing compile error
-1. `import` required modules from your code

 ## Content